RyanSamman/CPIT221/src/markdown/Secret.md

 # Issues

-Before going into the benifits, it is important to know the drawbacks and difficulties of each major.
+Before going into the benefits, it is important to know the drawbacks and difficulties of each major.

 ## Computer Science
 The main complaint I see is from MATH201.
 It is the price of entry for Computer Science, leaving students with a bad taste in only their first term.
 Furthermore, Computer Science depends heavily on logical thinking.
-While most of the concepts learnt are mainly theoretical, you tend to learn how to think in the process.
+While most of the concepts learned are mainly theoretical, you tend to learn how to think in the process.
 Furthermore, you tend to learn the very basics of everything, and don't go into enough depth for mastery of any of the tracks.

 ## IT
 t seems like there is more memorization than understanding, and the course contents seem to be quite outdated.

 ## IS
-Many people don't know much about this major, which I think is it's biggest drawback.
+Many people don't know much about this major, which I think is its biggest drawback.
 A major issue with software development these days are the rift between the  Therefore, it is critical for there to be people who understand both the technical and business side of things.
 As a result, you tend to see IS majors assuming leadership positions and creating startups, as they are able to deal with both sides of the picture.

-# Benifits
+# Benefits

 ## IS
 The graduates of IS tend to be far stronger in programming than the other majors.
-Combined with their business skills they have learnt along the way, this leaves IS graduates to be a powerful major.
+Combined with their business skills they have learned along the way, this leaves IS graduates to be a powerful major.

 ## IT
 IT is the lifeblood of most companies.
 They provide the infrastructure, security, and reliability to a project.
 Such as Tabaod, it's amazing to see such a simple idea applied in a complex situation.
 There are a lot of people in IT who have other interests as well, such as Web Dev, Game Development, Graphics, and more!
 IT is the most flexible major.